Slate Tile FAQ

 A. The only wood surface that is recommended for the installation of slate tiles is exterior grade plywood.

-Q. How much breakage should I expect with an order?
+Q. How many defective tiles should I expect in my order?

 Q. Which type of mortar should I use to install slate on exterior grade plywood?